runar-rkmedia/portfolio/README.md

 # Portfolio project

 A portfolio-webpage as part of an assignment on Udacity.

-The webpage is responsive, using bootstrap.

-Next step is to add javascript from jQuerry and Bootstrap.
+Given a design-template as a `.pdf` I was tasked to replicate the design as a responsive webpage.

+The design can be found here:[PDF Template](design-mockup-portfolio.pdf)